-PIC18F47J13 Family devices offer the Timer1 oscillator as a secondary oscillator.
+PIC18F46J11 family devices offer the Timer1 oscillator as a secondary oscillator.
 This oscillator, in all power-managed modes, is often the time base for functions such as a Real-Time Clock (RTC).
-Most often, a 32.768 kHz watch crystal is connected between the RC0/T1OSO/T1CKI/RP11 and RC1/CCP8/T1OSI/RP12 pins.
+Most often, a 32.768 kHz watch crystal is connected between the RC0/T1OSO/T1CKI/RP11 and RC1/T1OSI/RP12 pins.
 Like the HS Oscillator mode circuits, loading capacitors are also connected from each pin to ground.
-The Timer1 oscillator is discussed in larger detail in Section 13.5 "Timer1 Oscillator".
+The Timer1 oscillator is discussed in more detail in Section 12.5 "Timer1 Oscillator"